l7mp/learning-go/99-labs/02-webapps/README.md

 ### Using Minikube

 Minikube is a simple tool to create a single-node Kubernetes cluster offering lots of convenience functions for dealing with the boring part of cluster management.
-Minikube is perfect for development and running local tests, so we will use it exclusively during the labs.
+Minikube is perfect for development and running local tests, so we will use it extensively during the labs.

-You should have the `minikube` command line utility installed to run the below commands:
+You should have the `minikube` command line utility installed.
+The following commands are available:
 - `minikube start`: start a new Minikube cluster or restore an existing one;
 - `minikube stop`: stop a cluster (can be restarted later with `minikube start`);
 - `minikube delete`: delete a Minikube cluster and remove all Kubernetes resources and container images built inside the cluster (note that this operation is irreversible so use it only if something went wrong beyond repair);